 I did not prepare for any of this in any way – spiritually, emotionally, or mentally – and I also did not receive the weeks of non-violent training that Brandy underwent.
 At this point, I am convinced that I should stay as far behind as possible to protect myself.
 When we finally formed a line to leave the church and march towards Emancipation Park by foot, I stayed in the very back of the line with the non-profit volunteer lawyers.
 I figured that if I stick with the lawyers, I would be safe (probably not the best logic!).
 There was an eerie, almost deafening silence in the town as we walked through the streets.
 It felt like a ghost town as very few people could be seen anywhere in the streets.
 Right before we made it to Emancipation Park, we had to make a left turn up a small hill.
 I was still marching in the back at this point when I saw over a dozen armed male militia at the top of the hill with AK-47s in hand.
 Fear engulfed my entire body, and I quickly locked arms with other clergy members for fear of being on the outside of the group.
 We finally made it to Emancipation Park when we lined up along the one side of the park, arms interlocked with each other.
 I believe the original goal was to have enough clergy to circle the entire park, but there were only enough clergy present to line the one side.

-We finally arrived at Emancipation Park around 9 AM.
+It was around 9 AM when we made it to Emancipation Park.
 The first song we sang was “This Little Light of Mine.”
 Never have the words to this song felt so vulnerable and almost foolish.
 We sang this song as armed militia and a few Neo-Nazis began to pass us on the sidewalk.
 As time went on, more and more Neo-Nazis began to trickle into the park along the sidewalk.
 The clergy line kept singing songs of freedom, praying, kneeling, and standing peacefully to be a counter witness to the hate and violence of the Neo-Nazis in that space.
 At one point, we kneeled on the ground to pray one by one while a member of the armed militia stood directly across from me with his AK-47 in hand.
 I was overwhelmed with seeing a weapon like that so close to my body as I kneeled on the pavement, weaponless and full of fear.
 I have never felt so vulnerable before the powers of the world before.
 I kept wondering, “is this what Jesus is calling me to do?”
 All my theology of resistance became real in those moments alongside Emancipation Park.
 We were fighting against the powers of darkness that engulfed this park.